zoekirsh/ruby-basics-assessment-newsletter/README.md

 If the input is not a number, or if it's a number 0 or less, the program should print `Input should be a number more than 0`.
 Remember, you can convert a string to a number with `to_i`.

+The program should either print this warning, or print a newsletter - not both.

 ### 7. Run the code and verify that it matches the sample output

 Now that your code is supporting different inputs, you'll need to check it against those inputs.